What is a master planand how is it reviewed and approved?

 Revitalization of the Village is a City Council priority project.
 Renewal efforts have included installation of decorative lighting, new benches and hanging baskets and adoption of a curb café policy.
 Preparing a master plan represents another way to revitalize the Village.

-As with the Village, continued enhancement of the Barrio, along with recognition of its historic aspects, would be assisted by a master plan.
-A master plan would also give the Barrio the tools needed to successfully implement the increased residential densities for the area approved by City Council in early 2013.
+As with the Village, continued enhancement of the Barrio, would be assisted by a master plan.
+A master plan would also address issues important to Barrio residents, such as traffic calming and pedestrian improvements.

 The Carlsbad Community Vision, adopted in 2010 to identify the community’s most important core values and guiding principles as it plans for its future, encourages Village and Barrio rejuvenation.